CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g3/README.md

 This is a microservice project that is hosted on GCP using Google Kubernetes Engine.

 ## Using the app
 Please use Google chrome to test this app.
-Before you start testing this app, **plase make the following temporary changes to Chrome**.
+Before you start testing this app, **please make the following temporary changes to Chrome**.
 This is to ensure that Chrome is allowed to use the camera and audio on your laptop even though the website is using a HTTP Protocol.

 - Copy and paste `chrome://flags/#unsafely-treat-insecure-origin-as-secure` into your Chrome URL, and press Enter
 - In the section labeled 'Insecure origins treated as secure', paste `http://34.93.229.197` inside the textbox.
 Ensure that the dropdown on the right is currently `Enabled`